Professor reporting from Winter Paralympic Games

 As a global nonprofit professional association, the mission of ICHRIE is to unite educators with executives in the industry in order to enhance education by combining disciplinary research with professional experience.
 For O’Fallon, the ICHRIE is a great opportunity to collaborate with professionals and educators within the industry from around the globe.
 He describes, “Beyond the great professional development and research opportunities that ICHRIE provides for its members, the networking aspect is invaluable.
 Over the years, I have met many colleagues that I would never have met if it weren't for ICHRIE.
 Today, some of my good friends and most trusted colleagues are members of ICHRIE.”

-Thanks to the efforts of the ICHRIE members, and Dr. O’Fallon in particular, the quality of education that students are receiving within the hospitality and tourism discipline continues to increase.
-As president, Dr. O’Fallon is a valuable asset to the ICHRIE and specifically to the School of Hospitality, Sport and Recreation Management here at JMU.
+Thanks to the efforts of the ICHRIE members, and Dr. O’Fallon in particular, the quality of education that students are receiving within the hospitality and tourism disciplines continues to increase.
+As the president of NENA, Dr. O’Fallon is a valuable asset to the ICHRIE and specifically to the School of Hospitality, Sport and Recreation Management here at JMU.